diefenbach/django-lfs/docs/developer/howtos/how_to_add_product_pricing.rst

     All products with an unset price calculator will default to using the shop price calculator.

-Set the Product Pricing Calculator
+Set the product pricing calculator
 ==================================

 1. Browse to http://yourshopdomain/manage and login.